Coleslaw3557/lohp-maze/client/README.md

 ## Overview

 This is the client-side application for the LoHP-MazeManager system, designed to run on Raspberry Pi devices.
-It manages audio playback, handles various types of triggers (laser, GPIO, ADC, piezo), and communicates with a central server via WebSocket.
+It manages audio playback, handles various types of triggers (laser, GPIO, ADC, piezo, analog, timer), and communicates with a central server via WebSocket.

 ## Features

 - WebSocket communication with the central server
 - Audio playback management using VLC
-- Support for multiple trigger types (laser, GPIO, ADC, piezo)
+- Support for multiple trigger types (laser, GPIO, ADC, piezo, analog, timer)
+- Button combination support
 - Time synchronization with the server
 - Background music support
 - Effect audio playback